tangemicioglu/codebusters-agent/README.md

 INSPECT - Check positions of previously found ghosts to see if they're still there.
 SCOUTING - Move along scouting path to check unknown positions.
 PREPARE SCOUT - Move towards set scouting path to prepare for scouting.
-## How could it have been improved?
+## Possible Improvements
-Several of those ahead of me used a strategy called "herding" where they tried to push the ghosts towards their own base.
+* Several of those ahead of me used a strategy called "herding" where they tried to push the ghosts towards their own base.
 This made it easier to get the ghosts before the other player.
-Unfortunately, I couldn't find a way to integrate the idea into my code.
-My "scouting" technique for finding ghosts when lacking information was very simplistic, and could be replaced with a better navigation script.
+* My "scouting" technique for finding ghosts when lacking information was very simplistic, and could be replaced with a better navigation script.
-To some degree, the movement of ghosts and enemies can be simulated and predicted, this would take some time, but it could be useful.
+* To some degree, the movement of ghosts and enemies can be simulated and predicted, which could be useful to make other movements and memory more accurate.
-My combat AI could use some refinement, and the match I lose in the examples (below) is a case where it's especially troublesome.
+* My combat AI could use some refinement, and couldn't always gain the upper hand when going against enemy busters.
-Of course, alternatives to heuristic-based AI are also possible, and some of the competitors built their own simulation to try and use approaches like genetic learning.
 ## Example matches:
 https://www.codingame.com/replay/113706506 (Win)
 https://www.codingame.com/replay/113703870 (Tie)